Vojislav Lukačević: Massacres of Muslims

 Đurišić's report of 13 February 1943 informing Mihailović of the massacres of Muslims in southeastern Bosnia and the Sandžak.
 Lukačević and his Chetniks were part of the force that carried out the massacres.

-In early February 1943, during their advance northwest into Herzegovina in preparation for their involvement in Case White, the combined Chetnik force massacred large numbers of the Muslim population in the targeted areas.
+In early February 1943, during their advance northwest into Herzegovina in preparation for their involvement in Operation Weiss, the combined Chetnik force massacred large numbers of the Muslim population in the targeted areas.
 In a report to Mihailović dated 13 February 1943, Đurišić reported that the Chetnik forces under his command had killed about 1,200 Muslim combatants and about 8,000 old people, women, and children, and destroyed all property except for livestock, grain and hay, which they had seized. Đurišić reported that:

 The operations were executed exactly according to orders. [...]
 All the commanders and units carried out their tasks satisfactorily. [...]
 All Muslim villages in the three above mentioned districts are entirely burnt, so that not one of the houses remained undamaged.
 All property has been destroyed except cattle, corn and hay.
 In certain places the collection of fodder and food has been ordered so that we can set up warehouses for reserved food for the units which have remained on the terrain in order to purge it and to search the wooded areas as well as establish and strengthen the organization on the liberated territory.
 During operations complete annihilation of the Muslim population was undertaken, regardless of sex and age.